medic/cht-docs/content/en/apps/examples/supervisor-reference-app.md

 {{< figure src="Group_session_workflows.png"  link="Group_session_workflows.png" alt="Group session workflows" title="" class="left col-10">}}

+### CHW Activity workflow
+A CHW activity task is generated for a supervisor if a CHW has been inactive for 3 months.
+This workflow enables a supervisor to follow up CHWs who have been inactive for three months and may need to be replaced.

 ### Supervisor in-app targets
 A Supervisor has access to the analytics tab.
 The widgets on the in-app analytics tab enables a supervisor to view individual supervisor performance metrics and the supervisor progress towards the expected monthly goals.
-The supervisor also has access to CHW aggregate targets which will help the supervisor track metrics for individual CHWs, especially for supervisors overseeing a group of CHWs.
+The supervisor also has access to CHW aggregate targets which will help the supervisor track metrics for individual CHWs, especially for supervisors overseeing a group of CHWs.This feature allows a supervisor to identify CHWs who may need to be supported actively.

 ##### CHW aggregate targets
 {{< figure src="CHW_aggregate_targets.png"  link="CHW_aggregate_targets.png" alt="CHW aggregate targets" title="" class="left col-10">}}